 Since Port Kembla is so far away from Sydney (approx 100km) we always give you the option to deliver yourself or to have it collected and delivered via tow truck so the decision is yours.

-Over in NZ, it will not be legal for you to collect your car from the port and drive it away, all vehicle’s need to undergo compliance before they can legally be registered and driven on NZ roads, all of our quotes include delivery within the metro area via a security cleared tow truck so it’s best if we look after the collection and movement from the port.
+Over in NZ, it will not be legal for you to collect your car from the port and drive it away, all vehicle’s need to undergo compliance before they can legally be registered and driven on NZ roads, all of our quotes include trucking a car out of the port, and delivery within the metro area via a security cleared tow truck so it’s best if we look after the vehicle transport on your behalf.
+If your final destination is far away from the major ports, then we are happy to advise on vehicle transportation costs for the last leg of the journey if required.

 No, you can nominate a friend or family member to hand the car over to us.